alexey-ernest/awesome-logger/README.md

 * Parses files by reading line by line and testing against subscription's pattern.
 If line matches the pattern, parser emits corresponding message to Service Bus.
 * Listens for system events to be notified for changes according monitoring files.
 If file modified, renamed or created, the parser scans it again.

 ### Log Generator Service
+Implemented as a Console Application for testing purposes.
+Generates log files by reading user input.

 ### Service Bus
 Service Bus is used as a robust messaging service for loosely-coupled message-driven components of the system.